 |The memory where data is stored is a Hard drive or consumes hard disk memory.||The memory which is in use during any task is stored in RAM or consumes RAM memory.
 Ex- if you are writing any code in that particular IDE (Integrated development environment) like JAVA in Eclipse.|

 |The size of the Hard drive is very large in comparison with RAM.||The size of RAM is very less in comparison with the Hard drive.|

 |The hard disk doesn’t clear it’s memory during or after the usage of the data.||The RAM clears its memory after a program has been used.|

 |The hard drive’s memory varies from 500 GB to 8 TB.||RAM’s memory varies from 256 MB to 32 GB.|

 |The hard drive is slower than RAM.||RAM is very faster than the Hard drive.|

 Both RAM and Hard drive has their own importance and uses.
-RAM is volatile but Hard drive is non-volatile i.e. It can be either persistent or ephemeral (temporary).
+RAM is volatile, but the Hard drive is non-volatile, i.e., persistent or ephemeral (temporary).
 In RAM, we can read and write the data, i.e. it can be edited, but the data can’t be stored for a longer period.
 Hence it is ephemeral, while on the other hand, a Hard drive can hold the data for a longer period, and it is permanent.
-If one is responsible for the storage or memory capacity, then the other is important for the processing speed of the computer.
+If one is responsible for the storage or memory capacity, then the other is important for the computer’s processing speed.
 So, both are important for performing any task on the computer.

 This is a guide to Hard Drive vs RAM.
-Here we also discuss the Hard Drive vs RAM key differences along with infographics and comparison table.
+Here we also discuss the Hard Drive vs RAM key differences along with infographics and a comparison table.
 You may also look at the following articles to learn more –